fluxninja/aperture/docs/content/get-started/integrations/flow-control/flow-control.md

   such as [Jaeger](https://www.jaegertracing.io/).
 - Aperture SDKs: In addition to service mesh insertion, Aperture provides SDKs that can be used by developers to achieve fine-grained flow control at the feature level inside service code.
-For example, an e-commerce app may prioritize users in the checkout flow over new sessions when the application is experiencing an overload.
+For example, an e-commerce app might want to prioritize users in the checkout flow over new sessions when the application is experiencing an overload.
 The Aperture Controller can be programmed to degrade features as an escalated recovery action when basic load shedding is triggered for several minutes.

 <DocCardList />